 15F.10 Notwithstanding rule 15F.6, 15F.7 and 15F.8, if the first 2 cards dealt to a Box constitute a Lucky Match and the player elects to split the Pair, the Lucky Match Wager shall be paid immediately in accordance with the Lucky Match payout odds displayed at the table, and the Lucky Match Wager shall be deemed complete irrespective of the value and suit of the third card.

-15F.11 The Casino Operator shall display which pay scale under rule 15F.9 is in operation.15G Lucky Lucky Wagers
+15F.11 The Casino Operator shall display which pay scale under rule 15F.9 is in operation.

+15F.12 The pay-out on any Lucky Match Wagers may be subject to any maximum pay-out limit set by the Casino Operator and approved by the Secretary.
+The amount of such limit will be selected and displayed at the gaming table by the Casino Operator.

+15G Lucky Lucky Wagers

 15G.1 The Casino Operator may, at its discretion, offer the players the opportunity to place Lucky Lucky Wagers in accordance with this section.